buccancs/gsr_rgbt_project/docs/shimmer_integration.md

-# Shimmer GSR and PPG Integration with RGBTPhys_CPP
+# Shimmer Integration Guide

 ## Overview

-This document describes how to use the Shimmer GSR and PPG integration with RGBTPhys_CPP.
-The integration allows RGBTPhys_CPP to capture and process physiological data from Shimmer devices, specifically Galvanic Skin Response (GSR) and Photoplethysmography (PPG) signals.
+This document describes how to use the Shimmer integration in the GSR-RGBT project.
+The integration allows the application to capture and process physiological data from Shimmer devices, specifically Galvanic Skin Response (GSR) and Photoplethysmography (PPG) signals.

+The project includes several components that work together to provide a seamless experience when working with Shimmer devices:

+1. **Automatic COM Port Detection**: The application automatically detects the COM port of connected Shimmer devices.
+2. **Dynamic Sensor Configuration**: Users can specify which sensors to enable on the Shimmer device.
+3. **Unified API Adapter**: The ShimmerAdapter class provides a unified interface to multiple Shimmer APIs.
+4. **Integration with RGBTPhys_CPP**: The Shimmer devices can be used with RGBTPhys_CPP for advanced processing.

 ## Configuration